-The Director of Environmental Health, Safety & Security will immediately begin an investigation into the report of a missing student.
+University Police Services - Northern Command and the Campus Safety and Security Department will immediately begin an investigation into the report of a missing student.
 The investigation will include:

-- Inspection of the student's residence if they live in on-campus housing. - Attempts to contact the student via any known cell or home numbers. - The student will be sent an email to contact the college immediately. - Interviews of the student's Resident Advisor, roommate(s) and friends will be conducted to see if they may be aware of the student's activities, location or plans. - The student's class schedule will be reviewed and a Security Officer will meet the class to determine if the student attends or if anyone in the class may know their whereabouts. - Professors will be contacted to attempt to determine when the last class attendance or web campus entry occurred. - If the student has a vehicle registered with the Housing Coordinator or it can be identified by friends Security will search all college properties for the vehicle.
+Inspection of the student's residence if they live in on-campus housing.

+Attempts to contact the student via any known cell or home numbers.

+The student will be sent an email to contact the college immediately.

+Interviews of the student's Resident Advisor, roommate(s) and friends will be conducted to see if they may be aware of the student's activities, location or plans.

+The student's class schedule will be reviewed and a Security Officer will meet the class to determine if the student attends or if anyone in the class may know their whereabouts.

+Professors will be contacted to attempt to determine when the last class attendance or web campus entry occurred.

+If the student has a vehicle registered with the Housing Coordinator or it can be identified by friends Security will search all college properties for the vehicle.